chrhaeusler/llm-telegram-bot/README.md

 - **Multi‑Provider Support**: Out‑of‑the‑box adapters for [groq.com](https://console.groq.com/docs/models), [mistral.ai](https://docs.mistral.ai/getting-started/models/models_overview/), [chutes.ai](https://chutes.ai/app?type=llm).
 - **In‑Chat Commands**: e.g., `/help`, `/service`, `/model`, `/bot` etc. (s. [in-chat commands](/config/commands.yaml)).
-- **Persona & User Profiles**: Configure different character or user roles via YAML; switch on‑the‑fly with `/char` and `/user`.
+- **Char & User Profiles**: Configure different roles for the LLM and user via YAML; switch on‑the‑fly with `/char` and `/user`.
 - **Tiered Memory**: Maintains multi-tier conversational memory with increasing summarization / compression.
-- **Dynamic Prompt Composition**: Injects system instructions, context blocks, summaries, and recent messages into each prompt.
+- **Dynamic Prompt Composition**: Injects system instructions, context blocks, summaries of earlier messages, and recent messages into each prompt.

 ## If you do not have a Telegram Bot yet...